 Human material social moral and aesthetic value judgments are psychically charged and they can be used either to hurt people or to encourage them.
 Whatever the Jyotisha prediction is, make sure it gets used to encourage always, never to hurt.

 Indeed the only values worth cultivating are those that are portable across incarnations, such as wisdom and compassion.
 As the Christian gospels say, 'it is easier for a camel to pass through the eye of a needle than for a rich person to pass through the gates of heaven."
-Predictions of wealth, beauty, glamour, etc are fun but those values are fleeting.
+Predictions of financial well-being , beauty, glamour, etcetera are fun but those values are fleeting.
 Encourage the values that really count.

 Wishing you very best success in Jyotisha studies,

 Barbara Pijan Lama, Jyotisha

 I have a background in tropical, western astrology .
 I've started reading books in Indian astrology (English language) but I find some of the explanations confusing and contradictory.

 Is knowledge of the European astrological tradition an advantage in learning Jyotisha?